EvolvingLMMs-Lab/demos/sglang_codebase/README.md

 ```

 ### Tips and Implementation Details
-- The `choices` argument in `sgl.gen` is implemented by computing the normalized log probabilities of all choices and selecting the one with the highest probability.
+- The `choices` argument in `sgl.gen` is implemented by computing the [token-length normalized log probabilities](https://blog.eleuther.ai/multiple-choice-normalization/) of all choices and selecting the one with the highest probability.
 - The `regex` argument in `sgl.gen` is implemented through autoregressive decoding with logit bias masking, according to the constraints set by the regex.
+It is compatible with `temperature=0` and `temperature != 0`.

 ## Backend: SGLang Runtime (SRT)
 The SGLang Runtime (SRT) is designed to work best with the SGLang frontend.